Attamsom History, Family Crest & Coats of Arms

 Early Origins of the Attamsom family

-Norfolk where it is thought that the first record of the name was Richard Adamessone who was listed there in the 13th century.
-CITATION[CLOSE]
+The surname Attamsom was first found in Norfolk where it is thought that the first record of the name was Richard Adamessone who was listed there in the 13th century.

 Early History of the Attamsom family

 This web page shows only a small excerpt of our Attamsom research.
 Another 89 words (6 lines of text) covering the years 1261, 1296, 1587, 1433, 1581 and 1639 are included under the topic Early Attamsom History in all our PDF Extended History products and printed products wherever possible.